sdiehl/stephendiehl.com/posts/ghc_02.md

 -- Generated STG bindings from Core module coreToStg :: DynFlags -> Module -> CoreProgram -> IO [StgBinding]
 ```

+Each of the these functions manipulates an *intermediate form* used in the
+process of compiling a Haskell module into a form that can be compiled into
+machine code or interpreted.

 #### Parser